Reasoning from hypotheses in *-continuous action lattices: Properties of the dyadic system

 \begin{proof} The proof is by the same argument as Palka's proof of cut elimination for $\IAL$~\cite[Theorem~3.1]{Palka2007}.
 (Thus, it is simpler than the argument from~\cite[Theorem~4.2]{KuznetsovSperanski2022} for cut elimination in $\EIAL$, where a form of Mix rule was used; here it is unnecessary.)

 In order to eliminate one cut (either $(\mathrm{Cut})_{\mathrm{d}1}$ or $(\mathrm{Cut})_{\mathrm{d}2}$), we suppose that its premises already have cut-free derivations and prove that then the conclusion also has one.
 (Once we know how to eliminate one cut, a standard transfinite induction argument shows that any derivable sequent is cut-free derivable.)
 We proceed by triple induction on the following parameters: (1) the complexity $|A|$ of the formula being cut (complexity is computed in the usual way, as the total number of variable, constant, and connective occurrences); (2) the rank of the right premise of cut; (3) the rank of the left premise of cut.
+In (2) and (3), ranks are computed w.r.t.\ the cut-free immediate derivability operator.
 As usual, we consider possible cases on the lowermost rules in the derivation of premises of cut.

 The new interesting cases are those involving the rules $({!}L)_{\mathrm{d}}$, $({!}R)_{\mathrm{d}}$, and $(A)_{\mathrm{d}}$.
 Other rules are considered exactly as in Palka's proof~\cite[Theorem~3.1]{Palka2007}.
-Moreover, the cases where one of these lowermost rules is \emph{non-principal,} i.e., does not operate the formula $A$ being cut, are also trivial: cut can be propagated upwards, reducing induction parameter (2) or (3).
+Moreover, the cases where one of these lowermost rules is \emph{non-principal,} i.e., does not operate the formula $A$ or $B$ being cut, are also trivial: cut can be propagated upwards, reducing induction parameter (2) or (3).
 Notice that such propagation is possible for both $(\mathrm{Cut})_{\mathrm{d}1}$ and $(\mathrm{Cut})_{\mathrm{d}2}$.
 (The latter was not considered by Palka, but the proof transformations are exactly the same.)

 Thus, the interesting cases are those where both lowermost rules are principal and are not covered in Palka's proof.
 That is, we have the following two cases.

 \emph{Case 1:} the formula being cut is ${!}A$, introduced by $({!}R)_{\mathrm{d}}$ on the left and $({!}L)_{\mathrm{d}}$ on the right.
 The cut rule in this case is $(\mathrm{Cut})_{\mathrm{d}1}$.